SOE - Reading Graduate Program

 Advanced Research Methods in Literacy

 The purpose of this course is to provide a comprehensive overview of qualitative and quantitative research purposes, questions, and decision-making tools.
 In this class, the focus will be on various epistemological, intellectual, and ethical conflicts associated with doing qualitative and quantitative inquiry in the fields of reading and literacy.
 During this course, students will be guided through the development of their own qualitative and/or quantitative research project on a topic of significance in reading and literacy.
 Prerequisite: RDG 600.
-Offered Fall.
+Offered Fall, Spring, Summer.

 RDG 712 Cr.3